Geni kameni

-Geni kameni (Genes of stone) is an album of the Croatian singer Thompson.
-It was released in 1996.
+Geni kameni is the third studio album by the Croatian singer-songwriter Marko Perković Thompson, released in 1996.

 The album's title track "Geni kameni" became the most popular from the album.
 The song talks about the "genes of stone" of the Croatians.
 Its high-charged public performance has made it a crowd-pleaser and part of the band's regular repertoire.